vbaliga/gaussplotR/README.md

 ## Example

 The function `fit_gaussian_2D()` is the workhorse of `gaussplotR`.
-It uses `stats::nls()` to find the best-fitting parameters of a 2D Gaussian fit to supplied data based on one of three formula choices.
+It uses `stats::nls()` to find the best-fitting parameters of a 2D-Gaussian fit to supplied data based on one of three formula choices.
 The function `autofit_gaussian_2D()` can be used to automatically figure out the best formula choice and arrive at the best-fitting parameters.